Research Assistants and Associates

 Linda Googoo was a Research Assistant within the Integrative Science program in 2000-2001 and is currently working as an educator in her home community of We’koqma’q First Nation in Cape Breton, Nova Scotia.

-Prune Harris has been working as a Research Associate with the Integrative Science research program since 2007.
+Prune Harris worked as a Research Associate with the Integrative Science research program during the period 2007-2012.
 Prune was born in Cornwall and undertook her studies at St. Andrews University in Scotland, where she obtained her Masters of Arts.
-Within the Integrative Science research team, she is the co-author of the children’s storybook “Muin and the Seven Bird Hunters” (CBU Press, 2010) and various articles that draw upon her work with Mi’kmaw Elders and others during International Year of Astronomy 2009.
-Prune is currently conducting a Two-Eyed Seeing research project on traditional child-raising practices in conjunction with Elders in Eskasoni First Nation, in Cape Breton, Nova Scotia.
-Prune is also a skilled Energy Medicine Practitioner and Life Coach; you can read more on her website: www.imaginalhealth.com.
+Within the Integrative Science research team, she co-authored the children’s storybook “Muin and the Seven Bird Hunters” (CBU Press, 2010) and various articles that drew upon her work with Mi’kmaw Elders and others during International Year of Astronomy 2009.
+Prune also conducted a Two-Eyed Seeing research project on traditional child-raising practices in conjunction with Elders in Eskasoni First Nation, in Cape Breton, Nova Scotia, and a book of children's stories (in Mi'kmaw and English) is forthcoming.
+Prune is a highly skilled and top level certified Energy Medicine Practitioner and Life Coach; you can read more on her website: www.imaginalhealth.com.

 Sean Howard, PhD